Powered by Salure

 What practical controls reduce reporting errors in attrition metrics?

-Controls such as a single agreed definition validation rules and governance reduce measurement risk.
-When those controls also connect HR events to payroll systems the operational benefits multiply.
+Controls such as a single agreed definition, validation rules, monthly reconciliation, and clear governance reduce measurement risk.
+When those controls connect HR events to payroll systems, the operational benefits multiply.

 Data governance and event validation practices